CalogeroZarbo/bioshield/README.md

 molecule.
 Since our main target up to now is COVID-19 we need an Encoder-Decoder that can take up to 30k sequence length as input.
 This can be achieved only by using Reformer: The Efficient Transformer.
 The tentative training of this architecture can be found in the file `train_model_torch.py`

+### Training the model

+After executing the first part of `DataCreation.ipynb` you would have the file `gen_to_mol_tr.csv` and `gen_to_mol_ts.csv` in the root of the project.
+The model is being training using `DeepSpeed` on a workstation with the following specs:
+- 8 vCPU
+- 30GB RAM
+- 2xP100 16GB RAM

+The configurations can be found in `ds_config.json` .
+The trained model has 24 layers in total, 12 for the Encoder and 12 for the Decoder.
+The hidden layers dimension is 768 neurons, and take advantage of some tricks found in the Reformer Pytorch implementation like `Axial Embeddings` that works well with long sequences, and in order to reduce the memory impact `weight_tie` has been setted to `true` both for the layers weights as well as for the embeddings ones.
+For the same memory reason, the `ff_chunks` and the `attn_chunks` options has been used in order to feed in chunks the data in the model.

+The optimizer chosen was the Over9000 implementation of `RangersLars` (more infor at https://github.com/mgrankin/over9000).
+Currently the activation function used is the default one, which is GLUE, but in the next training I will use `MISH` (more infor at https://github.com/digantamisra98/Mish).

+This first training has been performed using only the first 50000 samples of the dataset.
+Full training will be performed on a much more powerful machine with 4x or 8x V100.
+Since in this initial try we have only 2 GPUs I choose 4 samples for each batch in order to parallelize them in 2 per GPU.

+The testing process has been performed for 100 samples, in this initial tryout setup, every 100 training steps.
+In the final run the testing will be performed on the whole dataset.
+This training has the purpose to understand if the setup works from an architectural point of view, and if the results could start to make sense.

+In order to run the training run the following command:
+- `deepspeed train_model_torch.py --dim 768 --bucket_size 64 --depth 12 --deepspeed --deepspeed_config ds_config.json --num_examples_tr 50000 --num_examples_ts 100 --ff_chunks 200 --attn_chunks 8 --validate_every 100 --save_every 100`

+### Validating the model

+To test the model I would need also the Molecular Similarity model, in order to check which one are the most similar molecules in the dataset that shown good anti-viral properties.
+Also I will perform some analysis on how much different is the predicted drug with respect to the ones in the validation set.
+The validation procedure would be done computing the distance between the generated molecule and the ones that have good anti-viral capabilities.

 ## DeepLearning Transformer model for molecular similarity

 The idea is to take inspiration from the Transfomer models capable to achieve good performance in the STS task and put in place a similar model by comparing SMILE configurations of different chemicals.